Voting starts in March for the Drupal Association Board election.

 - Critical: Applications with a status of needs review that have been awaiting response from a reviewer for 4+ weeks.

-- Ensure that there is a detailed description of what the module does and a full description of how it differs from any other project.
+- Ensure that there is a detailed description of what the project does and a full description of how it differs from any other project.

 - Keep in mind that English may be difficult for who is applying.